 In times of emergency when you have to fly for a family funeral, or to see a terminally ill relative, shopping around for airfares is probably the last thing you want to think about.
-Many airlines have an answer for this - the bereavement fare, or compassionate fare, which is offered to family members traveling for a death in the family, or imminent death.
+Many airlines have a special bereavement flight, or compassionate fare, which is offered to family members traveling for a death in the family, or imminent death.
 There are other considerations too - transporting cremated remains, for example - and the procedures you will likely follow.

 What is a bereavement, or compassionate, airfare?
 There are pros and cons to these types of special airline tickets, and not everyone qualifies for them.
 So a rundown of some of the attributes of a bereavement ticket.